 The legal ones derive from the concessions granted by the Venezuelan government of Nicolás Maduro for the extraction of gold and diamonds to foreign companies on biosphere reserve lands.

-In February 2016, the government decreed the Orinoco Mineral National Energy Development Zone, which has affected the lives of native indigenous communities and stimulated deforestation in the region and the growing and intense pollution of the rivers that flow into the Orinoco or to the Caroní, which are connected, by the Casiquiare branch, with rivers that, in turn, are tributaries of the Amazon River.
+In February 2016, the government decreed the Orinoco Mineral National Energy Development Zone, which has affected the lives of native indigenous communities, and stimulated deforestation in the region and the growing and intense pollution of the rivers that flow into the Orinoco or to the Caroní.
+These rivers are connected by the Casiquiare branch with rivers that, in turn, are tributaries of the Amazon River.

-Additionally, the threat of Colombian guerrilla groups that control part of the area and use it for drug and fuel trafficking is growing.
+Additionally, the threat is growing of Colombian guerrilla groups that control part of the area and use it for drug and fuel trafficking.

 The presence of illegal miners, or garimpeiros, gold and diamond extractors, has been a constant threat of disturbance and incitement to violence for several decades in the area, which has affected the indigenous communities that inhabit the border between Venezuela and Brazil.